pearcej/cppparapy/_sources/Functions/DefiningFunctions.rst

    progress this third function should print out the best string generated so far and its score every 1000 tries.

-.. admonition:: Self Check Challenge
+.. admonition:: Desafío de autocomprobación

     See if you can improve upon the program in the self check by keeping letters that are correct and only modifying one character in the best string so far.